Insider Selling: Aemetis, Inc. (NASDAQ:AMTX) EVP Sells 10,000 Shares of Stock

-Aemetis, Inc. (NASDAQ:AMTX) EVP Andrew B. Foster sold 10,000 shares of the business’s stock in a transaction on Friday, February 5th.
-The shares were sold at an average price of $7.45, for a total value of $74,500.00.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Aemetis, Inc. (NASDAQ:AMTX) EVP Andrew B. Foster sold 10,000 shares of the firm’s stock in a transaction dated Wednesday, February 3rd.
+The shares were sold at an average price of $7.53, for a total transaction of $75,300.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.

 Andrew B. Foster also recently made the following trade(s):

-AMTX has been the topic of a number of analyst reports.
-HC Wainwright reiterated a “buy” rating on shares of Aemetis in a research note on Monday, August 16th.
-Stifel Nicolaus reiterated a “buy” rating and set a $33.00 price objective (up from $31.00) on shares of Aemetis in a research note on Monday, August 23rd.
-Credit Suisse Group decreased their price objective on Aemetis from $40.00 to $31.00 and set an “outperform” rating on the stock in a research note on Monday, August 23rd.
-Finally, Evercore ISI began coverage on Aemetis in a research report on Wednesday, July 14th.
-They set an “outperform” rating and a $25.00 target price for the company.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $31.17.
+A number of analysts have recently issued reports on the stock.
+Stifel Nicolaus reaffirmed a “buy” rating and set a $33.00 price target (up previously from $31.00) on shares of Aemetis in a report on Monday, August 23rd.
+Credit Suisse Group dropped their price objective on shares of Aemetis from $40.00 to $31.00 and set an “outperform” rating on the stock in a report on Monday, August 23rd.
+Evercore ISI began coverage on shares of Aemetis in a report on Wednesday, July 14th.
+They issued an “outperform” rating and a $25.00 price objective on the stock.
+Finally, HC Wainwright reissued a “buy” rating on shares of Aemetis in a report on Monday, August 16th.
+One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $31.17.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-UBS Group AG boosted its holdings in shares of Aemetis by 109.9% in the 1st quarter.
-UBS Group AG now owns 2,084 shares of the specialty chemicals company’s stock worth $51,000 after purchasing an additional 1,091 shares in the last quarter.
-BNP Paribas Arbitrage SA purchased a new position in shares of Aemetis in the 2nd quarter worth about $33,000.
-Royal Bank of Canada boosted its holdings in shares of Aemetis by 2,069.1% in the 2nd quarter.
-Royal Bank of Canada now owns 7,592 shares of the specialty chemicals company’s stock worth $85,000 after purchasing an additional 7,242 shares in the last quarter.
-JPMorgan Chase & Co. purchased a new position in shares of Aemetis in the 2nd quarter worth about $100,000.
-Finally, Captrust Financial Advisors purchased a new stake in Aemetis during the 1st quarter valued at about $245,000.
-Hedge funds and other institutional investors own 48.50% of the company’s stock.
+A number of large investors have recently modified their holdings of the business.
+BlackRock Inc. lifted its holdings in Aemetis by 406.3% during the second quarter.
+BlackRock Inc. now owns 1,647,550 shares of the specialty chemicals company’s stock valued at $18,404,000 after purchasing an additional 1,322,168 shares in the last quarter.
+Grantham Mayo Van Otterloo & Co.
+LLC purchased a new position in Aemetis during the second quarter valued at approximately $15,766,000.
+Vanguard Group Inc. raised its position in shares of Aemetis by 72.1% during the second quarter.
+Vanguard Group Inc. now owns 1,267,777 shares of the specialty chemicals company’s stock valued at $14,162,000 after buying an additional 530,955 shares during the last quarter.
+Morgan Stanley raised its position in shares of Aemetis by 13,901.1% during the first quarter.
+Morgan Stanley now owns 840,067 shares of the specialty chemicals company’s stock valued at $20,598,000 after buying an additional 834,067 shares during the last quarter.
+Finally, Merewether Investment Management LP raised its position in shares of Aemetis by 179.3% during the second quarter.
+Merewether Investment Management LP now owns 642,342 shares of the specialty chemicals company’s stock valued at $7,175,000 after buying an additional 412,379 shares during the last quarter.
+48.50% of the stock is currently owned by institutional investors and hedge funds.

 About Aemetis